 Another term that can be confused with Meditative Art is the contemporary term “Intuitive art” which aims to let one create without being limited to social conception, yet has no connection to spirituality. traumas.
 Meditative Art on the other hand brings one to the present moment, makes them aware and attentive, peaceful and quiet, connecting them to their ‘higher self’ or a higher power.

 Just a few words on materials

 Meditative Art can be naturally applied with the use of natural materials; this is not obligatory, yet the connection is not only traditional but also simply makes sense.
 Through playing with earth, wood and other natural materials one can connect to the basic elements and their qualities.
 Learning from their wisdom be can connect through them to the source.

 Meditative Art has always been an integral part of spiritual search.
 This can be seen whether we look to the east or the west.
 While many of the old arts and their wisdom are sadly disappearing from our world, the essence that lies beneath them can never die.
 Meditative Art School was created to help bring this essence into today’s creativity.
 We do so through our Meditative Art & yoga retreats that take place in especially inspiring locations around the world.

-in all our programs we teach the theory and practice of Meditative Art along with daily practice of yoga and meditation.
+In all our programs we teach the theory and practice of Meditative Art along with daily practice of yoga and meditation.
 We emphasis an exploring a wide range of natural materials and observe the way the materials affect us.

-We can learn to connect and merge or surrender into it the source of creativity, we can learn to do so with intention, practice and guidance.
+We can learn to connect and surrender into it the source of creativity, we can learn to do so with intention, practice and guidance.
 This core essence, this truth, pure love and divine beauty is real and eternal.